lohedges/vmmc/README.md

 in the `demos` directory.

 * `square_wellium.cpp`: A simulation of a square-well fluid in two- or three-dimensions.
+* `square_wellium.cpp`: A simulation of a three dimensional square-well fluid confined within an inert spherocylinder.
 * `lennard_jonesium.cpp`: A simulation of a Lennard-Jones fluid in two- or three-dimensions.
 * `patchy_disc.cpp`: A simulation of a two dimensional patchy disc model.